10 secret things you might not know existed in Toronto

 This staircase to nowhere is actually designed as an escape route for employees of the North Toronto Sewage Treatment Plant.
 The Don Valley is still a flood plain, and in the event of a dire situation, these stairs are there to get to higher ground.
 They're also an amazing place to take in the fall colours in the valley.

 There's an extensive series of underground tunnels that pump water deep from Lake Ontario to cool major office buildings.
 The system draws water from the depths of the lake, which is then pumped as far north as Queen's Park.
-Notable buildings that derive cooling from the system include the TD Centre, the Air Canada Centre and the Royal Bank Plaza.
+Notable buildings that derive cooling from the system include the TD Centre, the Scotiabank Arena and the Royal Bank Plaza.

 Most people are vaguely aware that Toronto has private streets or have heard of Wychwood Park, the best known of these types of enclaves.
 What fewer people know is that there are actually lots of private streets in Toronto.
-From the insular Percy St. in Corktown to Melbourne Place (one of my personal favourites) to the mansions of Elmsley Place.
+From the insular Percy St. in Corktown to Melbourne Place to the mansions of Elmsley Place.

 One of those places that likely gets a little less attention than it deserves because it's not located downtown, the Centennial Park Conservatory is a sprawling 12,000 foot greenhouse that feels like a natural paradise when you step inside.
 Featuring both a tropical house and an arid house, it's a stunning spot to escape to on a cold winter day.